Chae-Rie/MyTools/README.md

 # How to install

-Siehe `beans`-branch zu einem Funktionierenden Beispiel.
+Siehe `wip`-branch zu einem Funktionierenden Beispiel.